djfrsn/djfrsn/README.md

 </div>

 ### 👨🏽‍💻 About Me :

 I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> based in Playa Del Rey, CA.

 - :telescope: I’m working as a Software Developer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring interesting problems in financial markets with Next.js, GraphQL, Postgres, Redis and React 18.
+- :seedling: Exploring interesting problems in financial markets and time series data with Next.js, GraphQL, Postgres, Redis and React 18.

 - :zap: In my free time, I research financial markets and related technologies.